verrellvimalaputra/PizzaServeAPI/doc/tooling/README.md

 # flake8 / flakeheaven

-- What is the purpose of flake8?
+- What is the purpose of flake8?<br>
+Flake8 is used for checking code quality in Python.

-- What types of problems does it detect
+- What types of problems does it detect <br>
+Syntax errors, undefined names, code style violations, unused Imports and Variables

-- Why should you use a tool like flake8 in a serious project?
+- Why should you use a tool like flake8 in a serious project?<br>
+Improve project's overall quality, maintainablity.<br>
+Enforce consistent coding style.<br>
+Automated code review (linting).<br>
+Reduce technical debt

 ## Run flake8 on your local Computer